-Sandra Savell, author of Dear Clueles reflects on the holidays caring for her mother with Alzheimer’s and gives advice to those dealing with dementia.
+Sandra Savell, author of Dear Clueles reflects on the holidays caring for her mother with Alzheimer’s and gives advice for handling the holidays with dementia.

 The Holidays with Alzheimer’s: Christmas Fear

 Christmas was budget-wise during my childhood and teen years.
 Our one and only decoration was our Christmas tree.
 I lived in a 628 square foot half- duplex with my single mother for 23 years.
 There was no room or funds for any extras during the holidays.

 Fast forward thirty years to a new family unit: myself, my husband and my mother, now suffering from moderate Alzheimer’s.
 Our home was four times the size of the one I grew up in; with our combined marital income providing us with the means to decorate and collect Christmas treasures.
 And we did.
 In each and every room.

 The first year Mom was with us, I was excited to prepare a beautiful Christmas for her.
 I was convinced that the festive atmosphere I had always craved was a desire she shared with me.
 I couldn’t have been more mistaken.

 I decorated on a day Mom was out of the house with her caregiver.
 When I finished decorating the inside of my home resembled a feature in an interior decorating magazine.
 I was both proud and happy to give her a beautiful setting for the holidays.

 One can imagine my reaction to her looking around the house, putting her hands on her hips and snarling, “Well, you sure know how to p#*s away your money, don’t you?”
 I was unprepared for and dismayed by her reaction and her rejection.
 Mom never said another word about it.
 However, I took down all my decorations and packed them away very quickly after Christmas.